jaisor/mitsubishi_ac_wifi_controller/README.md

 # Assembly

-Resources showing how to remove the cover from Mitsubishi HVAC units.
-It is a bit tricky and intimidating.
+The CN105 connected is underneath the unit cover.
+The cover can be a bit tricky and intimidating to remove.
 There are some hidden plastic latches that have to be forced and negotiated a bit.
-Turn power to the unit and take any other appropriate precautions.
-As with all DIY projects, proceed at your own risk.
+Turn power to the unit and take any other appropriate precautions, ladder safety, etc. As with all DIY projects, proceed at your own risk.

+Resources showing how to remove the cover from Mitsubishi HVAC units:
 * https://chrdavis.github.io/hacking-a-mitsubishi-heat-pump-Part-1/
 * https://youtu.be/U0aPWvbfMRA?t=454